Stay ‘n’ Play

 Lauren Nodzak, Head of Client Strategy and Service, is based in the New York City area.
 For five years, she spearheaded public relations and influencer marketing for Pernod Ricard USA, the premium spirits and wine company.
 Previously, Nodzak led public relations at Mars Chocolate North America where her integrated marketing campaigns contributed to PR Week naming her to its “40 Under 40” list.

-Emily Clark, Head of People and Culture, was Vice President of Sales and Marketing for Billy Casper Golf, Buffalo’s former parent company and largest current shareholder.
+Emily Clark, Head of People and Culture, was Vice President of Sales and Marketing for Indigo Golf Partners, Buffalo’s former parent company and largest current shareholder.
 Over nine years, she built cutting-edge marketing tools and managed a 30-person team that drove top- and bottom-line growth for the company’s 150 golf courses in 29 states.
 Major achievements include establishing the World’s Largest Golf Outing that raised more than $3.5 million for military families.
 Clark combines exceptional people skills with technology and analytics to shape recruiting, retention, employee-appreciation programming and other talent-related initiatives.

 The appointments follow Derek Koenig becoming our Chief Creative and Content Officer.
 He’s built Buffalo Studios to help clients tell inspiring stories which drive business across all platforms.
 Previously, Koenig was SVP Creative for Discovery Communications’ in-house agency, leading a team that supported its global businesses with marketing, promotion, short-form digital, VR and branded content campaigns.
 He also led rebrands for TLC, ID, HD Theater and Discovery Home.
 Winner of multiple Emmys, Effies, Webbys and Adweek “Campaigns of the Year,” Koenig held senior marketing positions with AOL, Sony, Discover Financial and Leo Burnett where he managed McDonald’s, Pillsbury and P&G accounts.
 As Vail Resorts’ CMO, he oversaw all global marketing, research, sales, digital, sponsorships and event marketing, including launch of its EPIC Pass digital platform and signing Olympic gold medalist Lindsey Vonn as spokesperson.